tommarien/blog/source/_posts/2012-04-12-take-control-of-your-configuration.md

 layout: post
 title: Take control of your configuration
 date: 2012-04-12 15:13
-comments: true
-sharing: true
-footer: true
 categories:
-  - architecture
-  - test driven development
+  - C#
+  - Test Driven Development
-  - configuration
+  - Configuration
-published: true
 ---

 Using configuration values can sometimes be hard to get a SUT thoroughly tested.
 Especially when you have behavior tied to those configuration values.